REFRIGERANTS (the working fluid inside the heat pump)

 Inside a typical 8kW air source heat pump there is usually about 2 to 2.5kg of refrigerant, and this refrigerant will not wear out.
 It should stay contained within the unit for its whole life, and recovered when the unit is scrapped.
 Ground source have more compact heat-exchangers, so the charge quantity is likely to be considerably lower, typically 0.85kg for new similar-size unit.
 However this could vary considerably.

 To make the quantities understandable, I have given the CO2 expected to be released when using various heating methods over a year.
 I have assumed a typical house using 15,000kWh of heat.
-Alongside this I have given the CO2 equivalent if the refrigerant charge is released.
+Alongside (to the right) this I have given the CO2 equivalent if the refrigerant charge is released.
 My worse-case assumption here relates to the average leak per year if all were lost over 10 Years.
-Many heat pumps loose no refrigerant at all.
+Many heat pumps lose no refrigerant at all.

 That said, I may be optimistic thinking that end-of-life heat pumps will be dealt with properly.
 Possibly far too many are scrapped irresponsibly.